EliasAguirre/PacManDSL/README.md

 This allows a simple tokenizing method of splitting the input using constant literals.<br/>

-This further allows us to use "Single Symbol Lookahead" parsing (implementing checkNextToken, getNextToken, getAndCheckNextToken) <br/>
+This further allows the use of a "Single Symbol Lookahead" parser (implementing checkNextToken, getNextToken, getAndCheckNextToken) <br/>
 <br/>

 Files map as follows: <br/>